 Customer example - Right and wrong execution

-Let’s say Sustenagen have just upgraded its product with a new ingredient.
+Let’s say Sustenagen has just upgraded its product with a new ingredient.
 It wants to add a sticker to the pack to tell customers about the change.

 The right way to do this – Same trusted brand, now with new ingredient (insert name), proven by science to support (insert health claim).
 For more information, call our experts on (insert phone number).

 The wrong way to do this – New ingredient!
 Same brand you trust!
 Looking for answers, advice or reassurance, call (insert phone number).

 Why is this wrong?
 First, the exclamation marks don’t fit the brand.
 Too energetic.
 Not calm.
 Then, there’s no substantiation for why the new ingredient has been added.
 It needs to include this to show the brand’s science and empowering attributes.

 Healthcare professional example - Right and wrong way execution